oguztimurtasdelen/task-tracker/README.md

 # AngularCrash

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.2.
+All rights reserved by the Traversy Media --> https://www.youtube.com/c/TraversyMedia A sample individual task tracking project to learn Angular.js basics.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+Run `npm run server` for a dev server to get data that written in db.json file.

 ## Code scaffolding